Our business is the result of a merger of three iconic Australian brands, associated with drawing, and mathematics education.

 Find out more about:

 MATHOMAT geometry templates were invented in 1969 by Craig Young, a mathematics teacher.
 In his early career Craig had been an engineering tradesman at the Government Aircraft Factory (GAF) in Melbourne.
 As a classroom teacher, Craig soon realised that his students had problems doing technical drawing in geometry because of the practical limitations of traditional mathematics drawing sets.
 Craig set about designing a much more practical and inspiring technical drawing tool, the Mathomat template.
-Mathomat has since became an iconic Australian geometry tool, it has been specified by many schools, and has been used by very many Australian students since.
+Mathomat has since became an iconic Australian geometry tool, it has been specified by many schools, and has been used by very many students in Australia (and also more recently in South Africa) since.

 Objective Learning Materials (OLM) was created by Richard Clivaz in 1984.
 Richard had been employed in publishing work at David Syme & Co (then publishers of The Age Newspaper) in Melbourne.
 In this role he helped to secure the Australian distribution rights for a number of highly creative mathematics education publishers.
 These included the now famous Dale Seymour, Key Curriculum Press and Cuisenaire imprints from the USA, as well as UK based publishers such as Tarquin Publications.
 When David Syme and Co decided to divest this activity Richard took the plunge into entrepreneurship and bought it from them.
 He created the very successful OLM publishing business to represent the titles in Australia.
 The OLM annual catalogue became a greatly appreciated read by many classroom teachers.